dgomes/home-assistant-custom-components/electricity/README.markdown

 This component provides the current tariff of a given electricity operator

-Although this component can work alone, it makes sense to complement the utility_meter component.
-Integration between both is achieved through state sincronization using ana automation.
+Although this component can work alone, it was built as a complement to the [utility_meter component](https://github.com/dgomes/home-assistant-custom-components/tree/master/utility_meter).
+Integration between both is achieved through state sincronization using an automation.

 # Configuration example